lukasbystricky/Stokes2D/README.md

 Code to solve the Stokes equations using boundary integral equations.

 ## Features
+* confined flows, uses Power-Miranda formulation and an FMM to rapidly compute sums
 * periodic domains, uses spectral Ewald to rapidly compute infinte sums
 * special quadrature for on-surface evaluation of single-layer potential as well as near-surface evaluation of single- and double-layer potentials